linkeddatalayouts/linkeddatalayouts.github.io/_pages/examples.md

 author_profile: false
 ---

-# PPM - Netpbm color image format
+## PPM - Netpbm color image format

-The basic layout of a PPM files is divided into a Header section and a ImageData section.
+The basic layout of a PPM files is divided into a Header and an ImageData section.

 ```
 @prefix lidl: <http://www.dfki.org/lidl#> .